 What the New Housing Support Measures Include

-The centerpiece of Greece’s housing reforms involves direct financial support that reaches approximately 80% of the country’s renters.
-Data from the Ministry of Finance shows that, beginning November 2025, the €1 billion relief fund will provide annual rent refunds of up to €800 to eligible households, with income thresholds set at €20,000 for single households, €28,000 for couples, and €28,000 plus €4,000 per child for families.
+At the heart of Greece’s housing reforms sits a direct financial support package that touches roughly 80% of the country’s renters.
+Starting November 2026, the €1 billion relief fund will give eligible households annual rent refunds of up to €800.
+Income thresholds are set at €20,000 for single households, €28,000 for couples, and €28,000 plus €4,000 per child for families, according to Ministry of Finance data.

 Prime Minister Mitsotakis explained the approach in simple terms: “We’re doing something simple but game-changing: The state will pay one month’s rent every year… Whether it’s your primary residence or student housing, you’ll receive support.”